robertorevuelta/Repositorio-completito/README.md

 ## ¿Qué no ofrece?

 - No ofrece garantías
 - No se responsabiliza si el software causa problemas

-## Colaboradores
-Este repositorio permite colaborar a varias personas invitadas mediante GitHub → Settings → Collaborators.